This article is a stub. You can help the IndieWebCamp wiki by expanding it.

 I'm out at a coffee shop and want to quickly see if any friends are are nearby and might interested in getting brunch/lunch/dinner/drinks together.

-Barnaby Walters is posting notes with location data (inc. rev-geocoded address data), currently manually tagging specific check-ins with #checkin, but is working on adding richer venue information.
+Barnaby Walters is using Taproot on waterpigs.co.uk to post notes with location data (including rev-geocoded address data) represented with an embedded h-card venue and in an embedded map, since 2013-01-24.
+Currently manually tagging specific check-ins with #checkin, but is working on adding richer venue information.
 Examples:

 More ideas than creations, some thoughts about how individual indieweb community folks want to do indieweb checkins.